How Much Does a Foundation or Basement Cost?

 The best type of foundation for a house depends on the climate and soil you’re building in.
 For example, in a marshy area, you’ll likely want deep piles set to the bedrock with the house built on top of these, while in an arid climate with a high water table, you’ll likely go with a slab on grade.
 Basements work great in most areas so long as the water table is low and there’s space to excavate a hole.

 Insulated concrete forms cost $9 per square foot on average.
 It lessens the time spent on form setup, and there’s no teardown.
 The insulation simply stays in place.
+Traditional concrete foundations cost $12 per square foot on average, making ICF foundations more cost effective for homes in areas that require or benefit from sturdier insulation.

 Foundation depth depends mostly on climate, foundation type, and the soil type you’re building on.
 It can range from almost surface level to dozens of feet deep.
+Your pro should know and follow all local and/or state building requirements.
+Still, it’s always best to check local requirements yourself to confirm foundation depth requirements.